victorpengmx/tp/docs/UserGuide.md

 1. Firstly, ensure that you have *Java 11* or above [installed](https://www.baeldung.com/java-check-is-installed) in your Computer.
 2. Create a new folder to store Connectify.
-3. Download Connectify from the following [**this link**](https://github.com/AY2324S1-CS2103T-T15-4/tp/releases) and save the downloaded file in the directory you created in the previous step.
+3. Download Connectify from following [**this link**](https://github.com/AY2324S1-CS2103T-T15-4/tp/releases) and save the downloaded file in the directory you created in the previous step.
 4. Launch Connectify by double-clicking the file in the directory.
 You'll be greeted by Connectify's primary interface, with an empty database as shown below.

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>